scallyw4g/poof/language_introduction.md

 The member operator accesses a member by index, or by name.

-NOTE: Access by name is currently not implemented.

 ```
 struct my_struct { int foo; float bar; };